Granulation (jewellery): Methods

-This technique is notoriously difficult and mysterious in the jewelry world.
+This technique is notoriously difficult and mysterious in the jewellery world.
 So much that Ancient Greeks had young children place granules due to the extreme patience and near perfect eyesight needed to place each granule onto the base of the metal being fused.

 Granulation may be employed in three elaborate ways: the outline style, in which lines of grains are used as an adjunct to embossed forms; the silhouette style, in which figures are rendered with solid masses of grains; and the reserved silhouette style, a very rare technique in which the background is filled in with grains, while the main features are embossed but are otherwise left undecorated.

 There are three basic techniques that may be used to attach granules to a metal surface: hard soldering, fusing and colloidal soldering.
 The metals used in granulation are usually gold and/or silver alloys of high purity – alloys below 18 kt. gold and sterling silver being unsuitable.
 With each technique, the process begins with the making of the granules themselves.

 The granules are made from the same material as the base to which they will be affixed.
 Very narrow fringes may be cut along the edge of a thin sheet of metal, a further cut producing small squares or rectangles of metal.
 After being melted into globules, these may be sorted into various sizes by the use of appropriate meshes or by hand.
 Another option is to use thin wire coiled around a mandrel, the coil then being cut into small rings - this creates even-sized granules when melted.